The Space Complexity of 2-Dimensional Approximate Range Counting

-While point sets with low Lebesgue discrepancy or high combinatorial discrepancy have been extensively studied, we have constructed a large collection of point sets in which the pairwise union has high combinatorial discrepancy.
-This particular aspect appears to be novel, and our construction could be useful in proving other data structure lower bounds.
-It may also have applications in situations where we need a ``diverse'' collection of random point sets.
+While point sets with low Lebesgue discrepancy or high combinatorial discrepancy have been extensively studied, here we have constructed a large collection of point sets in which the pairwise union has high combinatorial discrepancy.
+This particular aspect appears to be novel, and our construction could be useful in proving other space lower bounds.
+It may also have applications in situations where we need a ``diverse'' collection of (pseudo) random point sets.